A scalable quantum gate-based implementation for causal hypothesis testing: Overview of causal inference

+Causal models are based on the idea of potential outcomes.
+The two major challenges is causal inference are:

-For example, we want to compare the impact of academic degree on income of a middle aged individual.
+\begin{itemize} \item \textbf{Causation does not imply association} For example, we want to compare the impact of an academic degree on the income of a middle-aged individual.
 The person might have attended the academic degree or might not have.
-To calculate the causal effect of going to academic degree we need to compare the output in both situations which is not possible.
+To calculate the causal effect of having an academic degree, we need to compare the output in both situations, which is not possible.
 This dilemma is a fundamental problem of causal inference.
-The challenge in causal inference is that we do not observe both potential outcomes, we only observe one.
-Another example is described by the situation that, the black cat ran under the fence and I tripped and fell over.
-We would have tripped anyway.
-It had nothing to do with the cause of the cat running under the fence.
-Association is not causation.
+The challenge in causal inference is that \textit{all potential outcomes are not observed}, we only observe one.
+Another example is described by the situation of -- a black cat ran under the fence and I tripped and fell over.
+We could have tripped anyway.
+It had nothing to do with the cause of the cat running under the fence, i.e., \textit{associated events do not imply causal connection}.

 \item \textbf{Correlation does not prove causality}